 Continue your Vermont road trip by heading north on Historic Route 7A, or the Shires of Vermont Scenic Byway, towards Manchester.
 The drive only takes 30 minutes, but plan on at least an hour with various stops.
 If you like covered bridges, there are quite a few in this area worth checking out.
 However, keep in mind that cell service is very spotty so you may want to pre-save them in your GPS or Google Maps.

-Further up the the byway, make a stop at the Chocolate Barn for handcrafted chocolate treats.
+Further up the byway, make a stop at the Chocolate Barn for handcrafted chocolate treats.
 Then if you aren’t tired of bridges, you can go a little off the path to see Arlington Covered Bridge.
 But this one isn’t as pretty as some of the others that are more easily accessible.
-We were planning to stop at Chiselville Covered Bridge as well but a GPS fail meant we had to skip it.
+We were planning to stop at Chiselville Covered Bridge as well but a GPS failure meant we had to skip it.

 If it is open, your last stop before arriving in Manchester should be the Sugar Shack and Norman Rockwell exhibit (you will find Norman Rockwell is big around these parts.)
 If it is closed, don’t worry, you will have plenty of other opportunities to purchase maple syrup products.
 And a quick pitstop at Mother Myrick’s Confectionery in Manchester will satisfy your sweet tooth (famous for her butter crunch toffee!)